robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 ### Requirements

 Below is a quick outline of the simple functionality our server will support.
 It needs to identify users and capture events that take place in the webpage.
-Our UI/UX engineers will also surely need to use our captured analytics, so we'll need to support an API for serving the stored data as well.
+Our UI/UX engineers will also surely need to use our captured analytics, so we'll need to support an api for serving the stored data as well.

 ```
 // Identifies a user by username and gives them a cookie to track their actions within the context of their current session.
 Route: /identify
 Method: POST
-POST Body: Json of the form {username: `username`}
+POST Body: JSON of the form {username: `username`}
 Function: Checks if the given username is stored on the server and if it is, returns a session token.
 Note: I have omitted the use of a password for this endpoint specifically to avoid conveying any illusion of robust security over plain HTTP.